Slow Cooker Kielbasa and Cabbage Soup is a super simple slow cooker soup recipe that is perfect for back to school!

 When Jennie-O wanted me to create a recipe using their Turkey Kielbasa, I obviously immediately thought of the kielbasa and cabbage dish from my childhood.
 Since I wasn’t fond of trying to recreate it exactly, I did the next best thing I could think of, which was to turn it into soup.
 Bingo!

 This soup was everything I had in mind and more.
-The ingredients are super simple but lend to a really flavorful soup which brought me right back to my family’s dinner table.
+The ingredients are super simple but lend to a really flavorful soup.
+This brought me right back to my family’s dinner table.
 It pretty much felt like a big hug in the form of soup.

 Along with being super delicious, this Slow Cooker Kielbasa and Cabbage Soup is also very simple.
-It’s basically a dump and set slow cooker recipe, aside from making the roux at the end for some extra creaminess.
-If you want to skip the part of making the roux and just add a can of cream of celery soup instead, that would work just as well!
+It’s basically a dump and set slow cooker recipe.
+Aside from making the roux at the end for some extra creaminess.
+But if you want to skip the part of making the roux and just add a can of cream of celery soup instead, that would work just as well!
 I, for one, didn’t mind the extra step, but I can imagine multiple situations when it might be a hassle.

 One last note about the recipe – you may think that 3 cups of broth isn’t enough when cooking the soup but trust me.
 The cabbage will release a ton of liquid and then the roux at the end will make it more soup-like.